rapid7/insightconnect-plugins/advanced_regex/help.md

 # Description

-Perform regex operations on a string using Python regex.
+The Advanced Regex InsightConnect plugin perform regex operations on a string using Python regex.

 # Key Features

-* Feature 1
-* Feature 2
+* Data extraction
+* Search and replace text
-* Feature 3
+* Split text

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+This plugin does not contain any requirements.

 # Documentation